cjripple/DH110-SEM1F/assignment01/README.md

 ![Screenshot of the New York State Courts website home page, taken September 29, 2021](https://user-images.githubusercontent.com/91553088/135399160-9338df3c-b9a6-42c8-9475-e8c46cf1c54a.jpg)

 This website is managed by the State of New York, and it provides millions with resources and directions for New York's vast and large court system.
-It is meany to serve as many people as possible with public court recrods, information for lawyers and people representing themselves in court, and more.
+It is meant to serve as many people as possible with public court records, information for lawyers and people representing themselves in court, and more.

 #### Goals

-Make the website navigation more cohesive across pages to make the website easier and more consistent.
-Additionally, provide adjustments to make the website more accessible for various users.
+Maximize the layout of the vast amount of content on this page so users can find what they are looking for faster and easier.
+Also redesign the website to make it look more modern, flat, and simple.

 ## Heuristic Evaluation